 Improving access to local, regional, state, and federal crime information databases and criminal justice information systems.

-The following document is a highlight of resources provided in the 2023 Update on the Status of Tribal Consultation Recommendations provided in advance of the Department of Justice Annual Government-to-Government Violence Against Women Tribal Consultation.
+The following documents are resources provided in the 2023 Update on the Status of Tribal Consultation Recommendations provided in advance of the Department of Justice Annual Government-to-Government Violence Against Women Tribal Consultation.
 Click here to access the full resource from the Office on Violence Against women.

 Summary of Consultation: DOJ provided a written summary of high-level themes from consultations held in July and August 2022.